-To su ccessfully implement your Community Recreation Plan continue to: Oversee the activities that will help you achieve your goals and objectives.
+To successfully implement your Community Recreation Plan continue to: Oversee the activities that will help you achieve your goals and objectives.
 Ensure resources are available when they are needed.
 Enhance capacity of staff and community volunteers to support implementation of the recreation plan.
 Track, record and recognize progress towards your goals and objectives.
 Review the recreation plan regularly making adjustments as necessary.
-This v vill require time and resources for: Ongoing oversight for implementation, Capacity building and training, Evaluation and monitoring, and An Annual Review of the Community Recreation Plan.
+This will require time and resources for: Ongoing oversight for implementation, Ongoing oversight for implementation, Capacity building and training, Capacity building and training,